-MCLA-145 is a Biclonics that is designed to bind to a tumor-associated target with an immunomodulatory target involved in checkpoint inhibition.
-MCLA-145 is designed to simultaneously reverse immune system suppression at the tumor site while attracting immune effector cells to directly kill the targeted tumor.
+MCLA-145 is a Biclonics[®] that is designed to bind to PD-L1 and a second immunomodulatory target.
+MCLA-145 is designed to enhance the activation of tumor specific tumor infiltrating lymphocytes.
 MCLA-145 is being developed under our collaboration with Incyte Corporation.